For a Free Newsletter about Ireland and its Castles, Enter your E-mail Address

 © Patricia McKinney-Lins

-The myguideIreland travel website gives the hotel and the surrounding grounds a positive review.
-It states that the property has recently undergone a refurbishment costing 3 million euros.
+According to several websites, the property has recently undergone a refurbishment costing 3 million euros.
 This may explain the positive review in December 2007 on the Trip Advisor travel site which follows several bad reviews.When I stopped in to Kinnitty Castle on my tour in May of 2007, a busy wedding reception was taking place.
 The setting is beautiful and the guests seemed to be enjoying themselves.

 Kinnitty Castle in Offaly has a 60 seat Georgian style restaurant, a drawing room, the Library Bar and two private dining rooms.
 It has become a popular setting for weddings.

 The Equestrian Centre offers riding lessons, mountain treks and hunting.
 Trails go through a 60,000 acre preserve called Kinnitty Forest.
 The forest is filled with deer, pheasants, badgers, songbirds and foxes.
 You can ride through wooded areas, open meadows and across streams.Clay pigeon shooting, falconry classes, and tennis are also offered on the estate and fishing and golf trips can be arranged.
-Hiking trails offer stunning views of the Slieve Bloom Mountains. kinnitty-castle Kinnitty Castle in Offaly has had a turbulent history.
-The hotel brochure says that the castle was first built before the 13th century.
-It was destroyed in 1209 and later rebuilt in 1213 by the Normans.
-The Gaelic Clan known as the O'Carrolls of Ely later took over.
+Hiking trails offer stunning views of the Slieve Bloom Mountains.

 During the Norman control of the castle, an Augustian Abbey was built near the castle.
 The High Cross and Abbey walls are still standing.